laszloszurok/hugo-website/content/arch-notes/post-installation.md

 I'm cloning all my [suckless builds](https://suckless.org/), config files and scripts from my github.
 I'm using a git bare repository to manage my config- and other files in my home folder.

-If you want my configs just clone the repo from the below link as you normally would and then place its content to your home folder.
+If you want my configs just clone the repo from the link below as you normally would and then place its content into your home folder.

 My scripts may or may not work on your machine, as some of them are specific to the hardware in my laptop.